10 Mental Health Resources for New Parents

-For those who are underinsured or lack health insurance, Open Path is an affordable option, offering a one-time $59 lifetime membership fee with sessions starting as low as $30 (typical therapy sessions average $150 in private practices) this can be a great option.
+For those who are underinsured or lack health insurance, Open Path Psychotherapy Collective is an affordable option, offering a one-time $65 lifetime membership fee with sessions starting as low as $40.
+(Per-session fees range from $40 to $80, while a typical therapy sessions average $150 in private practices.)
 The intention is to provide quality mental health services for those without insurance so if you have insurance you might not be able to sign up.
 That said, if you have Medicaid you may qualify if there are no therapy options in your area.

 BetterHelp is a great option for those who want to use text or email, video or voice to conduct their therapy sessions.
 Their huge pool of licensed therapists offer opportunities to work with one who specializes in specific issues such as parenting, family conflicts, trauma, LGBTQ+ matters, addictions, and many more.
 Therapy sessions through BetterHelp range from $60 to $90 a week and financial aid is available for those who qualify.

-Mothers who experience postpartum depression (PPD) suffer through an array of symptoms that can include overwhelming feelings of anxiety or sadness that can interfere with their ability to connect with and care for their baby.
+Parents who experience postpartum depression (PPD) suffer through an array of symptoms that can include overwhelming feelings of anxiety or sadness that can interfere with their ability to connect with and care for their baby.
 This is why online therapy to treat PPD is so important because a therapist can meet a mother exactly where she is via the internet, from the comfort of her own home.
+Amwell sessions have a flat per-session rate of $109 or $129, depending on the therapists background.

-This free service doesn’t include talk therapy.
-Instead, this is an eight-week course to help anyone who wants to manage their depression.
-These self-guided courses are based on cognitive behavioral Therapy, which has been long-known to be an effective treatment for depression.
+CIMHS is a free and interactive eight-week course to help anyone who wants to manage their depression.
+These self-guided courses are based on cognitive behavioral therapy, which has been long-known to be an effective treatment for depression.
 Each session begins with a tool that helps you measure your mood, gives you educational lessons on how to manage emotions and moods, and gives you the chance to practice cognitive behavioral techniques to reinforce the lessons.
+Note: This program does not include therapy with a trained professional.